Biology grade -9 (New Course)

 Mainly ecosystem is classified into two types.
 They are:,

-Ecosystem found on land is known as terrestrial ecosystem.
+is known as terrestrial ecosystem.
 Terrestrial ecosystems are of three types.
 They are

 i) Forest Ecosystem